QUINTE FISHING SERIES RULES

 28. NO TROLLING FOR BASS

-29. Transportation/Weigh-in of fish during competition hours: The number of bass or walleye allowed to be in your livewell is five (5) bass or four (4) walleye.
+29. On tournament day the number of bass or walleye allowed to be in your livewell is five (5) bass or four (4) walleye.
 If you are caught with more than your allowable limit, your fish will be culled down starting with your biggest bass or walleye.
 If a team weighs-in more than their legal limit, the heaviest fish will be removed and a two (2) pound penalty will be subtracted from their total weight.

 30. Anglers are permitted to target both Largemouth Bass and Smallmouth Bass during “Bay Only” designated waters.
 Anglers are permitted to target Largemouth Bass ONLY during “Lake Ontario Open” designated waters.